Updated on July 5, 2024

 Gila Monster

 Gila monsters are venomous lizards that reside in the USA.
-They are large in size and have the capability to consume prey up to one-third of their own size.
+They are large and can consume prey up to one-third of their size.
 These reptiles spend a significant amount of time underground, where they store fat in their bodies.
 This adaptation allows them to hunt less frequently.
 When Gila monsters do engage in hunting, they can reach a top speed of 2.4 kilometres per hour.
 Despite being venomous, they pose no significant threat to humans unless provoked.

 Slow Loris